 [Section 97YF inserted by No. 20 of 2002 s.
 4.]

 97YG.
-Employee’s remedy for breach of section 97YF
+Breach of s.
+97YF, court orders that may be made for

 (1) If under section 83E an industrial magistrate’s court determines that an employer has contravened section 97YF in relation to a person who is or was an employee, the court may make an order under this section.